5 Actions to Create an Innovative Work Culture

 3. Remove blockers to inspire experimentation

 Team members are often pushed to the brink of their work capacity, which inhibits creative thinking and problem-solving.
-As an agile leader, you have the opportunity to help remove impediments for your team.
+As a leader, you have the opportunity to help remove impediments for your team.
 By removing certain blockers, you will free up time for your team to make creative decisions on their own without relying on management to do all the problem-solving.
 By serving teams in this capacity, leaders also demonstrate a level of empathy the team can feed off of to experiment and innovate.

 4. Use failure as a learning opportunity